Delage D12: Innovative hybridization

-By developing a low-voltage electric motorization, Delage wishes to open the way to electric vehicles that are safe from the point of view of electrical voltage level, and thus do not require the specific reinforcements of crash tests.
+By developing a low-voltage electric motor, Delage wishes to open the way to electric vehicles that are safe from the point of view of electrical voltage level, and thus do not require the specific reinforcements of crash tests.
 According to Laurent Tapie "this would save cost and weight, two of the major problems of current electric vehicles."

 For the refounder of Delage, "we are above all a technological innovation company that makes hypercars, and not the opposite.
 Our hypercars will serve as a showcase for our technologies, which are intended to participate in the virtuous transformation of automobiles in the future."

 Concept Car 2019

 The D12 is prefigured by the concept car of the Delage D12 presented on 10 December 2019 in Los Angeles in United States.

 D12 Speedster & D12 "F1"

 Delage unveiled in September 2022 a cabriolet version of the D12 called D12 Speedster (due to the smaller windscreen), and an "F1 type" version without a windscreen but with a wind deflector and, if the customer wishes, a Formula 1-type halo.

 In both cases, the customer can convert his D12 coupé himself in a few minutes using a manual conversion system, offered as an option.